stefanwalther/qliksense-extension-tutorial/tutorial/part-01/09-Loading-Resources.md

 });
 ```

-{{#hint}}
+>**Hint:**
-Loading a JavaScript file from a content delivery network is a good approach if you
+> Loading a JavaScript file from a content delivery network is a good approach if you
-* Use the same library in several extensions, because your browser won't have to load the resource again and again
+> * Use the same library in several extensions, because your browser won't have to load the resource again and again
-* Know that the users using your visualization extension definitely have internet access (which is nowadays in most cases probably not a big problem)
+> * Know that the users using your visualization extension definitely have internet access (which is nowadays in most cases probably not a big problem)
-{{/hint}}

 ## Images
 There are no special requirements or obstacles when including images in your visualization extension.
 You just need to know to to reference the path correctly that the image works in both Qlik Sense Desktop but also in a server environment.